openhab/org.openhab.binding.zwave/doc/qubino/zmnhda_0_0.md

 ### Parameter 61: Maximum dimming value

 Maximum dimming value
-  * Default value 99 (Maximum dimming value is 99 %)
-  * 2- 99 = 2% – 99%, step is 1%.
-Maximum dimming values is set by entered value.

-**NOTE:** The maximum level may not be lower than the minimum level!
-99% max. dimming value is defined by Z-Wave multilevel device class
+<ul&gt<li&gtDefault value 99 (Maximum dimming value is 99 %)</li&gt <li&gt2- 99 = 2% – 99%, step is 1%.
+Maximum dimming values is set by entered value.</li&gt </ul&gt<p&gt<strong&gtNOTE:</strong&gt The maximum level may not be lower than the minimum level!
+99% max. dimming value is defined by Z-Wave multilevel device class</p&gt
 Values in the range 2 to 99 may be set.

 The manufacturer defined default value is ```99```.